dhrubo55/personal-blog/content/posts/day-49-zip-and-unzip-file-using-java-filesystem-api.md

 The default file system, obtained by invoking the `FileSystems.getDefault()` method, provides access to the file system that is accessible to the Java virtual machine.
 The `FileSystems` class defines methods to create file systems that provide access to other types of (custom) file systems.

+In java there are 3 file system providers.

+#### FileSystemProviders: